-Changed Content Behavior Frequency
+Changed Content Behavior Frequency (Admin only)

 Configuration: Polling Schedule - How frequently to check for changes in source content; important when above is set to 'manual'.

-This allows you to configure the frequency in which Smartling will check your Connector for source content changes.
+This allows you to configure the frequency at which Smartling will check your Connector for source content changes.
 If you would like Smartling to change the default frequency of 3 hours, insert your required cron frequency into this field.

 3 hours is the recommended shortest time duration between checks.

 Polling schedules work off cron expressions.
 Cron-Expressions are strings that are made up of sub-expressions.
 These sub-expressions are detailed with a value and separated with white-space.
 The sub-expressions represent the following components;

 0 to 59